zpainter/iassist/content/about/iassist-elections.md

 Membership dues must be paid by March 3 (candidates) or March 27 (to vote).

-The newly elected candidates will take office at the 2023 General Assembly, which will be held in later in June 2023.
+The newly elected candidates will take office at the 2023 General Assembly, which will be held June 1, 2023.

 The following 14 positions will be included in the election: